Why We Love It

 - Up to three boat dives a day.

-- Over 25 differing reefs, some with amazing structures - overhangs, small caves and pinnacles.
+- Over 25 differing reefs, some with amazing structures such as overhangs, small caves, and pinnacles.

-- ‘Lemon & Herb’ sites are 18 meters shallow reefs and great for beginners.
-Usually happening in the afternoon from 12:30pm to 1:30pm daily.
+- 'Lemon & Herb' sites, at 18 meters of depth, are great for beginning divers and usually take place from 12:30pm to 1:30pm daily.

-- ‘Hot’ reefs, 25 meters depth reefs, essentially made Tofo the amazing diving destination it is today.
-Aimed at advanced divers with some experience, current and negative water entries make this adventure diving at its best.
-The deeper reefs always leave in the morning and vary in times from 7:30am to 8:30 am with double or single tank dives available.
+- 'Hot' reefs, 25 meters (80 ft) deep, make Tofo the amazing diving destination it is today.
+Aimed at advanced divers with some experience, these dives feature current and negative water entries, and make for an exciting adventure.
+They usually leave in the morning, varying times from 7:30am to 8:30 am, with double or single tank dives available.

-- Dive sites are: Amazon, Amphitheatre, Anchor bay, Buddies reef, Chimney reef, Clownfish reef, Giants castle, Hospital, Krakatoa, Lions den, Manta reef, Marble arch, Mikes cupboard, Outback, Praia do Rocha, Salon, Sherwood forest, Tabletop, The Cavern, The Office.
+- Dive sites include: Amazon, Amphitheatre, Anchor bay, Buddies reef, Chimney reef, Clownfish reef, Giants castle, Hospital, Krakatoa, Lions den, Manta reef, Marble arch, Mikes cupboard, Outback, Praia do Rocha, Salon, Sherwood forest, Tabletop, The Cavern, and The Office.

-- There is no boat deck in Tofo, so note that the launch of the boat and the arrival is on the beach… it can be sporty!
+- Note that there is no boat deck in Tofo, so launching and arriving is done on the beach - it can be sporty!

 - Operation created 15 years ago

 - Number of boats: 4